 Climate Change and Fossil Fuels

 And then there’s climate change.
-The air pollution that is killing Southeast Asia’s city dwellers is also significant contributor to climate change, with transport contributing about a quarter of the region’s energy emissions.
+The air pollution that is killing Southeast Asia’s city dwellers is also a significant contributor to climate change, with transport contributing about a quarter of the region’s energy emissions.
 Southeast Asia is one of the world’s most vulnerable regions when it comes to the impacts of our changing climate, with cities like Jakarta already experiencing the damaging effects of sea level rise and flooding, regularly grinding the city of more than 10 million to a halt.

-There is no realistic solution to climate change or the toxic effects of breathing polluted air that does not include rapid transition away from fossil-fuel powered road transport.
+There is no realistic solution to climate change or the toxic effects of breathing polluted air that does not include a rapid transition away from fossil-fuel powered road transport.

 The ways in which we can address the transport sector’s contribution to climate change are fortunately the same approaches we take to address air pollution and congestion.
 Importantly, there is no silver bullet.
-The solution must be found through suite of measures including policy change, rapid deployment of clean technologies, investment in public transport infrastructure, and social interventions to encourage people to shift to public transport.
+The solution must be found through a suite of measures including policy change, rapid deployment of clean technologies, investment in public transport infrastructure, and social interventions to encourage people to shift to public transport.

 Addressing transport pollution also presents a unique opportunity: the region is growing rapidly as a manufacturing hub for cars and light commercial vehicles, and policy intervention could pivot the sector towards electric vehicle technologies, bringing down costs and driving local market demand.